HEnquist/audioadapter-rs/README.md

 Using the general notation, _interleaved_ corresponds to _frame-major_ order, and _sequential_ to _channel-major_ order.

-#### Abstracting the data layout
+## Abstracting the data layout
-This crate provedes a trait [traits::Direct] that provides simple methods for accessing the audio samples of a buffer.
+This crate provedes a traits [traits::Indirect] and [traits::IndirectMut] that provide simple methods for accessing the audio samples of a buffer.
+The [traits::Direct] and [traits::DirectMut] traits add immutable and mutable borrowing of the elements, and iterators.
+Finally the [traits::Numeric] trait adds methods for calculating some properties of the audio data.

-It also provides wrappers for a number of common data structures used for storing audio data.
+The crate also provides wrappers that implement these some or all of these traits for a number of common data structures used for storing audio data.
 Any type implementing [std::clone::Clone] can be used as the type for the samples.

 By accessing the audio data via the trait methods instead of indexing the data structure directly, an application or library becomes independant of the data layout.

-#### Supporting new data structures
+## Supporting new data structures
 The required trait methods are simple, to make is easy to implement them for data structures not covered by the built-in wrappers.